Akkkkkk/DeathAction/README.md

 # DeathAction
 When the user respawn or die, console send a command from config.
+(Request)